Death SS: History

 The album Panic was partially recorded in the US, with Neil Kernon as a producer, because the band liked his work for artists such as Queensrÿche, Judas Priest, Dokken, Nevermore, David Bowie, Rush and Skrew and had, according to Sylvester, "a particular touch in the dark side of Heavy Metal [...] that we were looking for".
 The band's management contacted Kernon, who accepted after listening to the band's demos of the new songs.
 The album was released in 2000 by Sylvester's own label, Lucifer Rising, and Dream Catcher.

+Musical style and influence

+Death SS combines elements of horror, occultism and metal to a style termed "horror metal" by AllMusic, and is also considered an influence on black metal.
+The band itself calls its music "horror music".
+Death SS is one of the sources of inspiration for the Swedish metal band Ghost.